Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 What is the cheapest way to replace a missing tooth?

-Single-tooth dentures are the cheapest alternative to replace the missing tooth.
-It is because it takes less fabrication time and less amount of dental material sfor construction.
-Also, no surgical procedure is involved while fabrication.
+Single-tooth dentures are the cheapest alternative to replace a missing tooth.
+It is because it takes less time to make, and a smaller amount of dental material for construction.
+Also, no surgical procedure is involved during fabrication, so costs are limited relative to other solutions.

 Latest Articles: